PoCInnovation/EdgeComputing/README.md

 From left to right: `Dielectric`, `Lambertian` and `Metal`.

 You can find some further examples in the [example folder](raytracer/src/config).
+You can also see the different creation states of the ray tracing algorithm in the [ray tracer folder](raytracer)